Places Where You Can Walk in Martin Luther King Jr.'s Footsteps

 Francis Miller/Getty Images

-An Atlanta teenager and student at historically black Morehouse College, he spent two summers working in tobacco fields near Simsbury, Connecticut — his first taste of a life without Jim Crow laws.
-After earning a bachelor's degree from Morehouse, he moved to Upland, Pennsylvania, for his bachelor of divinity degree and later earned his doctorate at Boston University.
+As an Atlanta teenager and student at historically Black Morehouse College, he spent two summers working in tobacco fields near Simsbury, Connecticut — his first taste of a life without Jim Crow laws.
+After earning a bachelor’s degree from Morehouse, he moved to Upland, Pennsylvania, for his bachelor of divinity degree and earned his doctorate at Boston University.

 The success of the Montgomery, Alabama, bus boycott, which King helped lead, propelled the Baptist minister throughout the United States and to at least 20 countries around the world in his quest to end racial discrimination.

-King's admirers have many opportunities to follow the civil rights leader's journeys in the United States.
-Here are nine spots where you can start your trek.
+King’s admirers have many opportunities to follow the civil rights leader’s journeys.
+Here are 11 spots where you can start your trek.

 BETTMANN ARCHIVE VIA GETTY IMAGES